The Sahel, the Epicenter of Global Terrorism: A Conference in Geneva

 • Governance crises and political instability (recent coups)

-The withdrawal of Western forces (notably French forces with the end of Operation Barkhane) and tense relations with regional organizations have created a security vacuum.
+The withdrawal of Western forces (particularly French forces, following the end of Operation Barkhane) and strained relations with regional organizations have created a security vacuum.
 At the same time, the influence of groups such as Wagner (now Africa Corps) has grown in the region.

-This concentration of terrorist activity, combined with geographical expansion into coastal countries such as Benin, Togo, and Côte d'Ivoire, justifies considering the Sahel as a new epicenter of global terrorism.
+This concentration of terrorist activity, combined with its geographic expansion into coastal countries such as Benin, Togo, and Côte d’Ivoire, justifies viewing the Sahel as a new epicenter of global terrorism.